asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 * Clicking on a specific line in a file to leave a single comment without a vote.
 This is similar to clicking on a file in a Gerrit review, entering a comment on a specific line, but leaving your vote at "0" when clicking the "REPLY" button.
 Unlike a general comment however, this type of comment creates a "conversation" which must be "resolved" before a PR can be merged.
 * Clicking on a specific line in a file to leave a comment and starting a review where you will leave a vote.
 This is similar to clicking on a file in a Gerrit review, entering a comment on a specific line, then setting your vote to +1 or -1 when clicking the "REPLY" button.

-!!! note
+/// note
 If you're not the submitter but you want to test a PR locally, you can do so easily with the gh tool:
 `gh pr checkout <pr_number>`

-[//]: # (end-note)
+///

 ### Address Review Comments and Test Failures